Le magazine indépendant et international du BPO, du CRM et de l'expérience client.

 If you want a truly memorable experience in phone hospitality, call 01 42 96 70 00 — Atout France's main line.
 Wow!
 Whatever your reason for calling, rest assured: speaking to an actual person won't get you anywhere.

 A palace is, above all, wherever you feel truly at home.
-My personal favorite has always been a summer camp in Savoie, at La Féclaz.

 The En-Contact Editorial Team